 In Slovenian, without translation.

-The ŠILA School Improv Theatre League is a student-run improv theatre programme kicking off its 28th season this coming spring!
+The ŠILA School Improv Theatre League is a student-run improv theatre programme kicking off its 29th season this spring.

-ŠILA’s grand final will determine the winner of the 24/25 ŠILA season that gets to keep the coveted ŠILA trophy for one year.
-One of the teams gained a slight lead over the other contestants in the first final.
-Are we in for a major surprise in the Grand Final?
+ŠILA’s Grand Final will determine the winner of the 2025/26 ŠILA season, whose team will keep the coveted ŠILA trophy for one year.
+One of the teams gained a slight lead over the other contestants in the first final — will the Grand Final bring a major surprise?

-The two ŠILA teams that have scored the most points this season and made it through to the final will compete in a problem-solving competition.
-The ŠILA competitions take the form of short improv disciplines condensed into three-minute scenes.
-The audience members also play a key role in the show, influencing its course and deciding the final result with their cues for scenes and scores.
-This unforgettable display of unscripted theatrical scenes full of humour and imagination is not to be missed.
+The two ŠILA teams that have scored the most points this season and made it to the final will face each other in a series of on-stage challenges. ŠILA competitions consist of short improv disciplines performed in three-minute scenes.
+The audience also plays a key role in the show, influencing its course by providing scene prompts and scoring the performances to decide the final result.
+This unforgettable display of unscripted theatrical scenes full of humour and imagination is not to be missed!

-After the show, awards will be presented for the best achievements in the improv theatre throughout the year.
+After the show, awards will be presented for the best achievements in improv theatre throughout the season.

-ŠILA is a nationwide improvisational theatre programme for high school students that has been promoting cultural recreation for young people since 1997.
+A nationwide improvisational theatre programme for high school students, ŠILA has been promoting cultural recreation for young people since 1997.

 8,00 EUR * * EUR for younger than 25 and older than 65, as well as pensioners.